 When “somebody” else does the logistical planning, everything looks, easy.
 My experience - far from easy.

 In our case, where do we meet Maggie in Rome airport?
 What transportation do we take from airport to hotel – Taxi?
 Train?
 Bus?
 Are we both using the same map for hotel location?
 Whose name is the reservation made under?
 And, as I will find out in Venice – did I get a confirmation numbers after numerous notes to hotels to get reservations made correctly?
 I’ll save that story until we get to Venice.
+Here are internet links for highlights:

 Land safely @ the Roma airport and arrange for transport to hotel.
 Original plans were to meet daughter and husband @ Terminal 3, but since they were taking different flight – changes made that we would just meet @ hotel.
 Main train terminal is only blocks away from hotel so we have option – taxi, train or bus.
 Decide on bus, which allows us to see some chance to view countryside before entering town area.